mavaje/content/files/en-us/web/api/dommatrixreadonly/index.md

 - {{domxref("DOMMatrixReadOnly.toString()")}}
   - : Creates and returns a string representation of the matrix in CSS matrix syntax, using the appropriate CSS matrix notation.
 - {{domxref("DOMMatrixReadOnly.transformPoint()")}}
   - : Transforms the specified point using the matrix, returning a new {{domxref("DOMPoint")}} object containing the transformed point.
-Neither the matrix nor the original point are altered.
+Neither the matrix nor the original point are modified.
 - {{domxref("DOMMatrixReadOnly.translate()")}}
   - : Returns a new {{domxref("DOMMatrix")}} containing a matrix calculated by translating the source matrix using the specified vector.
 By default, the vector is `(0, 0, 0)`.
-The original matrix is not changed.
+The original matrix is not modified.

 ## Static methods